 Accordingly, one of the things that we as divers need to consider is the weather and more importantly, the sea conditions (of course I am writing about Australia where 99.99% of dives are done in the ocean or large bays or harbours.

 The sea conditions can affect divers whether you are diving from the shore or on a boat.
 The following is mainly related to boat diving and does not consider the weather conditions (eg wind speed or direction).
-While some sea heights may not be large, the type of waves can be totally unsuitable to taking a boat out in the open seas or even on the bay or harbour.
+While some sea heights may not be large, the type of waves can be totally unsuitable to taking a boat out in the open seas or even on the bay or harbour).

 Waves can be big or large, rough or smooth.
 Off Sydney (where I live), the seas can vary from 0 metres to well over 12 metres at times.
 Of course the large waves are dangerous and would be unsafe for boating or diving.
 At the same time, small waves of only one metre can be unsafe for boats if the waves are very choppy.
 Likewise, larger waves of 4 metres can sometimes be safe for boat if the wave is smooth and a long rolling one.
 However, this wave is probably not suitable for diving, even at depth (which I will show later).

 Some stories first.
 Back on Australia Day 1996 (26 January), I did a dive on the wreck of the Tasman Hauler south of Eden.
 We had a reasonable dive.
-The conditions on top were a very large swell but at the bottom (30 metres) it was comfortable.
+The conditions on top were a very small swell and at the bottom (30 metres) it was comfortable.
 After lunch we came back for a second dive.
 The conditions on the top appeared similar to the first dive.
 However, on the bottom the scene was totally different.
 There was a huge surge, so much so that the visibility had dropped from 5 metres or so to less than a metre and I actually was physically thrown off the wreck and could not find it again.

 The difference between the dives was that the period of the wave (the time between the wave peaks) had increased dramatically.
 My guess is that it had changed from about 10 seconds to about 15 seconds in the five hours between the dives.